barandenizkorkmaz/barandenizkorkmaz/README.md

 Hi, welcome to my repository!
 I am currently pursuing my Master's degree in Computer Science in Technical University of Munich.
-In the meantime, I am an ML Engineer as a working student at Huawei Technologies in Domain Generalization on Person Re-Identification.
+In the meantime, I am DevOps Engineer as a working student at Infineon Technologies.
 I studied my Bachelor's in Computer Engineering in Bogazici University, Istanbul.
-I am interested in Artificial Intelligence, Computer Vision, Quantum Computing, and Blockchain.
+I am interested in Software Engineering (Software Development, System Design, Cloud Information Systems) , Artificial Intelligence, Computer Vision, Quantum Computing, and Blockchain.
-In my free time, I spend time on Football, Formula 1, Chess, Guitar, and Movies.
+In my free times, I enjoy Football, Formula 1, Chess, Guitar, and Movies.
 You can feel free to reach me via [LinkedIn](https://www.linkedin.com/in/barandenizkorkmaz/).

 <!---